Remote, oil-rich Shetland elbows way into Scotland's independence vote

 By Sarah Young

-LERWICK, Shetland Islands Twelve hours by ferry from the Scottish mainland, hundreds of miles from Edinburgh and closer to Oslo than London, the windswept Shetland islands have their own aspirations about Scottish independence.
+LERWICK, Shetland Islands, April 16 Twelve hours by ferry from the Scottish mainland, hundreds of miles from Edinburgh and closer to Oslo than London, the windswept Shetland islands have their own aspirations about Scottish independence.

 Some of the 23,000 inhabitants even want their own.